 Species Season Dates Bag / Possession Grouse and Pheasant Sept.
 1-Feb.
-28 '22 .
+28 '23.
 3 singly or in aggregate / 6 in possession Quail Sept.
 1-Feb.
-28 '22 .3 singly or in aggregate / 30 in possession Squirrel Sept.
+28 '23 3 singly or in aggregate / 30 in possession Squirrel Sept.
 1-Feb.
-28 '22 .3 singly or in aggregate / 16 in possession Eurasian collared-dove Apr.
+28 '23 3 singly or in aggregate / 16 in possession Eurasian collared-dove Apr.
 1-Mar.
-31 '22 .
-No bag or possession limits
+31 '23 No bag or possession limits

-, Full name of license holder Please print.
+Full name of license holder.
+Please print.

-residing at: tel.: (),
+residing at:

-0 Address and telephone of license hold
+Address and tel lephone of license holder required.
+Please print.

-on this day: / / at:
+on this day: // at:

-, Date of transaction; Place of transaction.
+Date of transaction; Place of transaction.

-hereby convey to: the following game animal(s) or parts Full name of person receiving game animal(s) of parts.
+the following game animal(s) or parts person receiving game animal(s) of parts.

-Detailed description of the kind and number of animals donated or th (Example: one scaled quail weighin e kind, approximate weight and specific parts donated. g approximately 1 lb.)
+· of animals donated or the kind, approximate weight and specific parts donated. one scaled quail weighing approximately 1 lb.)

-for the purpose of:,
+for the purpose of:, ,

-Donation, taxidermy and/or m eat processing.
+Dona tion, taxidermy and/or meat processing.

-taken in GMU under license number: and taken on://
+taken in GMU under lice ense number: and taken on:

-Donor:(Signature of licens ient: (Signature of recipient)
+Donor: Recipient: